 Now that I have a mini PC, I decided to test things a bit by purchasing a portable monitor to go along with the mini PC.
 I wanted to see how easy or difficult it would be to take my computer on the road.

-After researching online and reading reviews, I purchased the Zissu’s portable monitor.
+After researching online and reading reviews, I purchased the Zissu’s portable monitor (Amazon Affiliate Link).
 It’s a neat little 15.6-inch monitor that weighs less than 2 pounds.

 Here’s what comes in the Zissu’s box